-The disorder of fluid molecules in fluid dynamics is referred to as static entropy, another important parameter in measuring the energy conversion efficiency of a turbine.
-An effective energy conversion is indicated by a lower entropy change across the rotor blades; conversely, a higher entropy region outlines the energy losses due to several possible flow phenomena, such as shock waves, turbulence, or friction.
+Static entropy, which measures the disorder of fluid molecules, is another vital parameter in assessing energy conversion efficiency in a turbine.
+Lower entropy changes across the rotor blades indicate more effective energy conversion, whereas high entropy regions suggest energy losses due to shock waves, turbulence, or friction.
+By understanding entropy changes, engineers can better evaluate the thermodynamic efficiency of the turbine and identify areas where performance improvements can be made.
+Additionally, pressure, the force exerted by the fluid per unit area in the stationary frame, is essential for determining blade loading and identifying significant pressure drops.
+These drops indicate the conversion of pressure energy into mechanical work, which is crucial for efficient energy extraction.
 The effect of the entropy generated is depicted in Figure 2, where the entropy generated has decreased the energy output from the gas expansion process in the turbine.
 The static entropy contour can be visualised in the turbine passage.
 Figure 16 shows a cross-sectional view of a turbine blade, with specific measurements at various segments (0.76, 0.65, 0.50, 0.35, 0.24) along its spanwise direction.
 These measurements, extending from the root to the tip, are essential for evaluating the turbine's structural integrity, power output, and efficiency.
 By summing the segment measurements, one can determine the overall span size of the blade, which plays a crucial role in the blade's aerodynamic performance.

 Figure 17 shows the flow field analysis at various cross-sections in the spanwise direction of the turbine.
-The study was conducted at the design point, where the mass flow rate is 0.025 kg/s and the rotational speed is 70,000 rpm.
-The performance analysis of a high-pressure turbine offers crucial insights into the thermodynamic and mechanical processes that govern the expansion process within the turbine.
+The analysis was done at the design point, where the mass flow rate is 0.025 kg/s, and the rotational speed is 70,000 RPM.
+The performance analysis of a high-pressure turbine provides essential insights into the thermodynamic and mechanical processes that govern the expansion process in the turbine.
 One of the key indicators of performance is the change in the working fluid's total enthalpy, which decreases from 504,757 J/kg at the turbine's intake to 511,681 J/kg at the outflow.
 This reduction in enthalpy reflects the turbine's ability to extract energy from the fluid, most of which is converted into mechanical shaft work that drives electrical generators or subsequent turbine stages.
+Alongside the enthalpy drop, the fluid's pressure decreases from 117,120 Pa to 109,018 Pa, generating the force necessary to rotate the turbine blades and shaft.